grafana/mimir/docs/sources/helm-charts/mimir-distributed/get-started-helm-charts/_index.md

 ---
 aliases:
   - /docs/mimir/latest/operators-guide/deploying-grafana-mimir/getting-started-helm-charts/
+  - /docs/helm-charts/mimir-distributed/latest/get-started/
 description: Learn how to get started with Grafana Mimir using the Helm chart.
-menuTitle: Getting started using the Helm chart
+menuTitle: Get started
-title: Getting started with Grafana Mimir using the Helm chart
+title: Get started with Grafana Mimir using the Helm chart
 weight: 25
+keywords:
+  - Helm chart
+  - Kubernetes
+  - Grafana Mimir
 ---

-# Getting started with Grafana Mimir using the Helm chart
+# Get started with Grafana Mimir using the Helm chart

 The [Helm](https://helm.sh/) chart allows you to configure, install, and upgrade Grafana Mimir within a Kubernetes cluster.